Adventures around the Capital Region area of New York State, as well as the Adirondacks, Catskills, Berkshires and Vermont

 Warner Hill/ Mt Williams/ Money Brook Falls(Berkshires)

 Finally had a full day of nice weather so headed out to the Berkshires to get some great hiking in.
-Met up with my old friends Ian and Ethan to hike a section of the Appalachian Trail in Dalton.
+Decided to hike a section of the Appalachian Trail in Dalton.
 This hike leads up to Tully Mountain and then over to Warner Hill on a 6 mile out and back hike.
 Thought this tree was interesting along the trail.

 A short distance into the hike, a spur trail leads less than .2 miles to the Kay Wood Shelter.
 It is well worth the side trip.